- Implementation period: August 2013 – July 2018

-- Provides equal educational opportunities for women in its regular academic programs as well as through specialized training.
+- Provides equal educational opportunities for women in its regular academic programs and through specialized training.

-- Offer a campus environment that is supportive and intellectually challenging, with the types of services and facilities that students would expect on a U.S. campus.
+- Offers a campus environment that is supportive and intellectually challenging, with the types of services and facilities that students would expect on a U.S. campus.

-- Opened in 2006 with 53 students in FSP, AUAF now has increased enrollment to more than 1,000 students in undergraduate programs, 32% of whom are women.
+- Opened in 2006, with 53 students in the FSP, AUAF has increased enrollment to 1,308 students in graduate and undergraduate programs, 32 percent of whom are women.

-- Held its first commencement in May 2011 with 32 students (22% women) graduating with Bachelor’s degrees.
+- Held its first commencement in May 2011, with 32 students (22 percent women) graduating with bachelor’s degrees.

-- Offers Afghanistan’s first Western-style Master’s of Business Administration program.
+- Offers Afghanistan’s first Western-style Master of Business Administration program.

-- Renovated its current campus with seven major academic and student services buildings.
+- Renovated campus with seven major academic and student services buildings.